htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   jobs are matched when using the ``-match`` or ``-route`` options.
   :jira:`525`

+- *condor_gpu_discovery* no recognises Capability 8.6 devices and reports the correct number of cores per GU.
+  :jira:`544`

 Bugs Fixed:

 - Fixed a bug that prevented docker universe jobs from running on machines